oraclize/docs/source/includes/_pricing.md

 # Pricing

+The use of Oraclize APIs requires the payment of a small fee, you can check out the pricing for each integration below:

+ * <a href="#ethereum">Ethereum</a>

+## Ethereum

-The use of Oraclize APIs requires the payment of a small fee.
-This fee comes on top of the reimbursement for the full `gasLimit` we are setting in the transaction when we call back your contract.
+The fee for Ethereum comes on top of the reimbursement for the full `gasLimit` we are setting in the transaction when we call back your contract.

-## Free calls
+### Free calls

 In order to make the testing of our service a little bit easier (and cheaper) to you, **the first Oraclize query call coming from any Ethereum address is completely free of charge**.
 This means we are even covering the callback transaction gas costs for you (up to the default `gasLimit` of 200k gas).